-The purpose of studying a foreign language is to obtain a mastery of that language.
-By mastery it is meant the ability to read the literature published in the language, in the case of a modern language, to converse with considerable amount of fluency and accuracy.
-The objectives in studying language is to understand an educated native speaking at normal speed; to speak with a pronunciation and intonation acceptable to a native speaker; to be able to read a newspaper, magazine, and most non-technical contemporary writings with comprehension in addition to other literature; to acquire a sensitivity to the value system and behavior patterns of the people whose language is being studied.
+The objective with the study of world languages is for students to obtain mastery of those languages, meaning the ability to read literature published in the language and to converse with a considerable amount of fluency and accuracy.
+By the end of their two year of study, our students should generally be able to understand that language spoken at normal speed by a native speaker, to speak with a pronunciation and intonation acceptable to a native speaker, to read a newspaper, magazine, and most non-technical contemporary writings with comprehension in addition to other literature, and should have acquired an awareness and appreciation of the values and cultures of the people whose language is being studied.

 Faculty Members